-Breaking down the 8 exercise stations in HYROX: your complete guide
+Breaking down the 8 exercise stations in HYROX: Your complete guide

 Burpee broad jumps

-Run 4 is followed by 80 metres of burpee broad jumps (BBJ).
+Run 4 is followed by 80 meters of burpee broad jumps (BBJ).
 Combining two brutal movements, burpees and broad jumps, this station challenges cardiovascular endurance and leg explosiveness.

 You must start with your hands placed behind the line and your chest touching the floor.
 You then step or jump up, ensuring your feet don’t pass your hands, and perform a broad jump (ensuring you take off and land with parallel feet – no staggered take-offs are allowed).
 You then drop, placing your hands no further than one-foot length in front of your feet and your chest back to the floor.